Fairness via Independence: A (Conditional) Distance Covariance Framework: Related Works

 While distance covariance has been introduced to machine learning in prior works, applied in areas such as few-shot learning, interpretability, robust learning, and fairness, to the best of our knowledge, conditional distance covariance is being applied to machine learning for the first time.
 Next, we offer a brief overview of two relevant works involving distance covariance in fairness learning.

-Both Liu et al. \cite{liuFairRepresentationLearning2022} and Guo et al. \cite{guoLearningFairRepresentations2022} have utilized distance covariance in fairness representation tasks.
-In their work, Liu et al. \cite{liuFairRepresentationLearning2022} introduced population distance covariance as an alternative to MI and demonstrated its asymptotic equivalence to MI.
+Both \cite{liuFairRepresentationLearning2022} and \cite{guoLearningFairRepresentations2022} have utilized distance covariance in fairness representation tasks.
+In their work, \cite{liuFairRepresentationLearning2022} introduced population distance covariance as an alternative to MI and demonstrated its asymptotic equivalence to MI.
 However, computing either population distance covariance or MI requires knowledge of the analytical form of the respective distribution functions, which necessitates prior knowledge of the distribution function or density function.
-To address this, they assumed that the random variables follow a multivariate normal distribution and employed the Variational Autoencoder technique \cite{kingmaAutoencodingVariationalBayes2013} to fit the normal distribution.
-Nevertheless, the assumption of a normal distribution can be overly restrictive and may not hold for real-world data, potentially leading to errors in the analysis.
-Guo et al.\cite{guoLearningFairRepresentations2022} propose a method for learning fair representations by incorporating graph Laplacian regularization.
+To address this, they assumed that the random variables follow a multivariate normal distribution and employed the Variational Autoencoder technique \citep{kingmaAutoencodingVariationalBayes2013} to fit the normal distribution.
+Nevertheless, the assumption of a normal distribution can be overly restrictive and may not hold for real-world data, potentially leading to errors in the analysis. \cite{guoLearningFairRepresentations2022} propose a method for learning fair representations by incorporating graph Laplacian regularization.
 They explore the relationship between graph regularization and distance correlation, highlighting its significance in the context of fairness representation tasks.
-Similarly to the approach presented by Liu et al. \cite{liuFairRepresentationLearning2022}, Guo et al. \cite{guoLearningFairRepresentations2022} employ a Variational Autoencoder (VAE) to learn representations, which relies on assumptions regarding the underlying distribution of the data.
+Similarly to the approach presented by \cite{liuFairRepresentationLearning2022}, \cite{guoLearningFairRepresentations2022} employ a Variational Autoencoder (VAE) to learn representations, which relies on assumptions regarding the underlying distribution of the data.

 Finally, we summarize the differences between our method and counterparts regularization methods based on statistical independence in \cref{tab:ComparisionWithSota}.